 Elizabeth’s music has been performed by the Cleveland Chamber Symphony, Vox Novus, members of So Percussion, and by students and young professionals across the United States and Europe.

-She is also a Digital Initiatives Librarian at Loyola University New Orleans, where she coordinates digitization activities in Special Collections & Archives at the Monroe Library and also serves as the library liaison to the Mass Communication and Music Industry programs.
+She is also Digital Programs Manager at Loyola University New Orleans, where she coordinates digitization activities in Special Collections & Archives at the Monroe Library and also serves as the library liaison to the Mass Communication and Music Industry programs.
 Elizabeth is a Certified Archivist (Academy of Certified Archivists) and a Digital Archives Specialist (Society of American Archivists).
 Her scholarly work has been published in The Journal of Web Librarianship, Codex, Archival Practice, and other journals and some of her previous conference presentations include the Society of Southwest Archivists Annual Meeting, the Southeastern Music Library Association Annual Meeting, and the Digital Library Federation Forum.
 She currently co-facilities the Digital Library Federation interest group for Digital Library Pedagogy.
 Her research interests include digital libraries, archives, assessment, digital scholarship, and information literacy.

 Elizabeth currently resides in New Orleans, LA.
 View her curriculum vitae here.